DaemonEngine/Daemon/README.md

 ## Running a game

-ℹ️ On Windows you'll have to use `daemon.exe` and `daemonded.exe` instead of `./daemon` and `./daemonded`, everything else will be the same.
+ℹ️ On Windows you'll have to use `daemon-vulkan.exe` and `daemonded.exe` instead of `./daemon-vulkan` and `./daemonded`, everything else will be the same.

 To run a game you would need a `pkg/` folder full of `.dpk` files provided by the Dæmon-based game you want to run.
 This `pkg/` folder has to be stored next to the `daemon` binary.

 You then run the game this way:

 ```
-./daemon
+./daemon-vulkan
 ```

 If you want to run a dedicated server, you may want to use the non-graphical `daemonded` server binary and start a map this way: